Program overview

 The Social Service Worker program offers a variety of unique experiences that enhance learning and professional development:

-- Experiential learning opportunities through seminars and collaborative projects.
+• Experiential learning opportunities through collaborative projects and guest lectures.

 Career Options

-Graduates of the Social Service Worker program can explore a wide range of career opportunities in Canada, including:
+Graduates of the Social Service Worker program can pursue a variety of career paths in Canada, including:

-- Community Development Worker: Work with communities to identify needs and develop programs that promote social change and improve quality of life.
+• Community Development Worker: Engage with communities to identify needs and develop programs that promote social change and improve quality of life.

-- Mental Health Worker: Support individuals dealing with mental health issues, providing counseling and resources to aid in their recovery.
+• Mental Health Support Worker: Assist individuals dealing with mental health issues, providing support and resources to aid their recovery.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.